Dr James M. Crick BCom, Victoria University of Wellington; MBS, Massey University; PhD, Loughborough University; FHEA

 Dr Crick serves as an Associate Editor of the Journal of Strategic Marketing.
 He undertakes this role in tandem with being an editorial board member of the International Marketing Review and the Journal of Vacation Marketing.
-In terms of service to research positioned at the marketing/entrepreneurship interface, Dr Crick has been a reviewer for the Journal of World Business, Journal of International Marketing, Journal of Small Business Management, Journal of International Management, Journal of Business Research, International Journal of Contemporary Hospitality Management, Marketing Intelligence & Planning, Qualitative Market Research: An International Journal, Journal of Business & Industrial Marketing, and European Journal of Marketing (among others).
+In terms of other service to research positioned at the marketing/entrepreneurship interface, Dr Crick has been a reviewer for the Journal of World Business, Journal of International Marketing, Journal of Small Business Management, International Small Business Journal, Journal of International Management, Journal of Business Research, International Journal of Contemporary Hospitality Management, Marketing Intelligence & Planning, Qualitative Market Research: An International Journal, Journal of Business & Industrial Marketing, and European Journal of Marketing (among others).

 Dr Crick has also been a reviewer for several academic conferences, such as the American Marketing Association Winter Academic Conference, Academy of Marketing Science Conference, British Academy of Management Conference, European Marketing Academy Conference, as well as a range of specialised conferences.

 A selection of Dr Crick’s publications are as follows:

 - Crick, J.M., and Crick, D. (2021).
 The Yin and Yang nature of coopetition activities: Non-linear effects and the moderating role of competitive intensity for internationalised firms.
 International Marketing Review, forthcoming (ABS: 3; ABDC: A).